Maternal Sepsis – Causes, Symptoms and Prevention

 What Is Sepsis?

 In medical terms, the body releases certain chemicals in the blood to fight any infection.
-When the body’s immunological system malfunctions, these chemicals trigger widespread inflammatory conditions throughout the body and sepsis occurs.
-It affects all other body organs and the entire bloodstream because it causes disruption in the supply of blood to various vital organs.
+When the body’s immunological system malfunctions, these chemicals trigger widespread inflammatory conditions throughout the body, and sepsis occurs.
+It affects all other body organs and the entire bloodstream because it disrupts the supply of blood to various vital organs (3).

 In its extreme form, it can cause septic shock, a condition in which the blood pressure falls to dangerous levels.
-This, in turn, can lead to multiple organ failure and death.
+This, in turn, can lead to multiple organ failure and death (6).

-Infection in blood during pregnancy is called maternal sepsis.
+Infection in the blood during pregnancy is called maternal sepsis.
 One-third of pregnant women all over the world suffer from maternal sepsis.
-It can lead to serious complications if left undiagnosed and not treated in time.
+It can lead to severe complications if left undiagnosed and not treated in time.

-There are also chances that about 15-30% of the sepsis-causing pathogen will pass onto the baby during delivery and the baby will be born with the infection as well.
-That is why sepsis and pregnancy is a topic that pregnant women and their family should be well aware of.
+There are also chances that about 15-30% of the sepsis-causing pathogen will pass onto the baby during delivery, and the baby will be born with the infection as well.
+That is why sepsis and pregnancy are topics that pregnant women and their families should be well aware of.

 However, the incidence of death due to sepsis in pregnant women is much lesser (compared to the general sepsis patients) due to their younger age.